-Is it a Task or a Milestone?
+Is it a task or a milestone?

-You’re not building a rocket here, you’re building a project plan and the components aren’t that complex.
+You’re not building a rocket here—you’re building a project plan, and the components aren’t that complex.
 That said, distinguishing between tasks and milestones can be difficult on larger projects, or if the project you’re managing just isn’t within the realm of your expertise (yet).

 - Is this a task or a deliverable?